asmuth/clip/README.md

 + John Murray (http://github.com/JohnMurray)
 + Lars Gierth (http://github.com/lgierth)

 To contribute, please fork this repository, make your changes and run the specs, commit them to your github repository and send me a pull request.
+Need help, head on over to our [Google Groups][1]  page to discuss any ideas that you might have.

 License